peterfillmore/peterfillmore.github.io/_posts/2017-06-23-8051-binja-disassembler.markdown

 IMMEDIATE_OFFSET_MODE = 9 #CJNE A,#data,reladdr
 DIRECT_OFFSET_MODE = 10 #CJNE A,imm_data,reladdr
 ```
-#Step 4: Define the Operand Tokens
+# Define the Operand Tokens
 Now we have an idea of what each mode looks like lets get to telling Binary Ninja how to render them.
 We define a Map for each mode - which is addressed using the constants we made above
 Each entry is defined as a standard lambda function with the 3 variables provided when we call it. (this allows for code reuse later)